lastland/scala-forklift-quill/README.markdown

 Different with Slick, Quill uses probes to check if a database schema matches the Scala queries at compile time.
 This is why some code fragments in `Migrations.scala` has to be commentted out at first: `migrations` table was not created until `mg init` was executed.

 This may not be a problem if this part of code was in the library, because it has already been compiled.
 However, this will still cause troubles when users want to extend the library.

+## Others

+For more information on Scala-Forklift, please refer to https://github.com/lastland/scala-forklift.
+A more detailed example of using Slick can be found here: https://github.com/lastland/scala-forklift/tree/develop/example